fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 ## Neutral Palette

 These are the invisible heroes.
-90% of the interface lives here—quiet, clear, getting out of the way so nurses can focus on care, not chrome.
+90% of the interface lives here—quiet, clear, getting out of the way so caregivers can focus on care, not chrome.

 ### Neutral Gray